Civil War Desertion History

 The authenticity of his book is heightened by the many drawings that a comrade, Charles W. Reed, made while in the field.
 This is the story of how the Civil War soldier was recruited, provisioned, and disciplined.
 Described here are the types of men found in any outfit; their not very uniform uniforms; crowded tents and makeshift shelters; difficulties in keeping clean, warm, and dry; their pleasure in a cup of coffee; food rations, dominated by salt pork and the versatile cracker or hardtack; their brave pastimes in the face of death; punishments for various offenses; treatment in sick bay; firearms and signals and modes of transportation.
 Comprehensive and anecdotal, Hardtack and Coffee is striking for the pulse of life that runs through it.

-Official Records of the Union and Confederate Armies; Walter Clark, Histories of the Several Regiments and Battalions from North Carolina in the Great War 1861-1865; National Park Service: American Civil War; Weymouth T. Jordan and Louis H. Manarin, North Carolina Troops, 1861-1865; D. H. Hill, Confederate Military History Of North Carolina: North Carolina In The Civil War, 1861-1865; Library of Congress; North Carolina Office of Archives and History; North Carolina Museum of History; State Library of North Carolina; National Archives and Records Administration; Tennessee State Library and Archives; Vernon H. Crow, Storm in the Mountains: Thomas' Confederate Legion of Cherokee Indians and Mountaineers; Christopher M. Watford, The Civil War in North Carolina: Soldiers' and Civilians' Letters and Diaries, 1861-1865.
+Sources: Official Records of the Union and Confederate Armies; Walter Clark, Histories of the Several Regiments and Battalions from North Carolina in the Great War 1861-1865; National Park Service: American Civil War; Weymouth T. Jordan and Louis H. Manarin, North Carolina Troops, 1861-1865; D. H. Hill, Confederate Military History Of North Carolina: North Carolina In The Civil War, 1861-1865; Library of Congress; North Carolina Office of Archives and History; North Carolina Museum of History; State Library of North Carolina; National Archives; Tennessee State Library and Archives; Vernon H. Crow, Storm in the Mountains: Thomas' Confederate Legion of Cherokee Indians and Mountaineers; Christopher M. Watford, The Civil War in North Carolina: Soldiers' and Civilians' Letters and Diaries, 1861-1865.
 Volume 2: The Mountains; William F. Fox, Regimental Losses in the American Civil War.

 Try the Search Engine for Related Studies: Civil War desertion and desertions, Why did Civil War soldiers desert?
 Desertion in the Union and Confederate Army Reasons Results, Causes of Desertion, What is a deserter?
 Types of Desertion, What Caused Desertion, Desertions, and Deserters in the Civil War?
 List of Facts and Definition, Picture, Photograph or Photo of a Civil War Deserter.